Sakib: Ottoman period

-Sakib, like the rest of the Levant, was incorporated into the Ottoman State in 1517.
+Sakib, like the rest of the Levant, was incorporated into the Ottoman Empire in 1517.
 According to the Ottoman census in the 16th century, Sakib was two contiguous villages named Sakib and Aysra (عيصره).
 Aysra now is part of present-day Sakib and forms its northern part.
 In the census of 1538, it was located in the nahiyah (subdistrict) of Ajlun of the liwa (district) of Ajlun.
 It had a population of 13 Muslim households and 1 mosque's imam, while Aysra had a population of 7 households and 1 mosque's imam.
 The census from 1596 indicates that Sakib had a population of 12 households, all Muslim.

 In 1868, the missionary Frederick Augustus Klein visited the region, and illustrated that it is beautiful and there are twenty inhabited villages in the district including Sakib.
 He also added there was one Greek priest to look to the spiritual affairs of the Christian families in the district.